J-Henriksson/Geoblitz/README.md

    git clone "link to this repo"
    ```

-Navigate to the cloned repository folder, then replace the placeholder value in the GOOGLE_MAPS_API_KEY variable with your newly acquired API key.
+Navigate to the cloned repository folder, locate the .env.example file, rename it to .env, and replace the placeholder value in the GOOGLE_MAPS_API_KEY variable with your newly acquired API key.

 ### 3. Install dependencies